 Leadership is clearly a useful career skill.
 It comes easier to some people than to others.

-Likability is also a useful career skill that is also easier for some people.
+Less obvious it’s also true that likability is a useful career skill that is also easier for some people.

-Leaders are thought to be decisive (and authoritarian) or likable (and doormat-ish).
-The best leaders are both.
+Like with so many things in the news, we assume a false dichotomy.
+Leaders are thought to be either decisive (and authoritarian) or likable (and less likely to hold other accountable).
+The best leaders are BOTH decisive and likable.

 Likable Leaders Get More Done

-Likable leaders are able to get more accomplished in less time simply because they face less resistance to whatever it is they’re trying to get done.
+Likable leaders get more accomplished in less time simply because they face less resistance from the hornets to whatever it is they’re trying to get done.